rohanxyzg/istio-impact/README.md

 - **Canaries**: Experiment with deploying canary releases of your application to gain insights into gradual rollouts and feature testing.

 - **Telemetry**: Explore Istio's telemetry and observability capabilities to gain valuable insights into your services' behavior.

-## Getting Started

-Please refer to the project's [documentation](#) for detailed instructions on setting up your local Kind Kubernetes cluster and running the sample application with Istio features enabled.

-## Contributions

-Contributions are welcome!
-If you have ideas for improvements or would like to expand on the project, feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code, but please remember to provide attribution and refer to the license for full details.

-Thank you for exploring **Istio Impact**.
-We hope this project helps you understand the power and usefulness of Istio in a local Kubernetes environment.
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy exploring!